 - Grease a 24 cup mini muffin pan very well with nonstick spray.

 - Preheat oven to 350 degrees.

-- In large measuring cup with spout, whisk together eggs.
+- In large measuring cup with spout or bowl, whisk together eggs.
 Stir in quinoa until evenly mixed.

 - Add remaining ingredients and mix until evenly combined.